ianwald4014/Optimization-of-Flight-Routes/README.md

 python3 flight_optimization.py generated_flights_new.txt
 ```

-You can view output of the information (`profitable_flights.txt`) via an editor or executing in the terminal,
+You can view output of the information (`profitable_flights.txt`) via an editor or executing in the terminal with,

 ```
 cat profitable_flights.txt